-No. Effective January 1, 2018, California employers may not ask an applicant verbally or in writing about:
+No. California employers may not ask an applicant verbally or in writing about:

 To ensure compliance, identify any places where you may be asking applicants about their salary history, including paper and online applications, phone screenings, interviews, background checks and reference checks.

-In addition, train your employees involved in the recruiting and interviewing process that they can't ask applicants questions about their salary.
+In addition, train your employees involved in the recruiting and interviewing process that they can't ask applicants questions about their salary history.

 The law doesn't prohibit an applicant from disclosing salary history "voluntarily and without prompting."
 If an applicant voluntarily discloses salary history, you can consider the information when determining salary, but caution is warranted.
 The applicant may come back and argue he/she felt pressured or was otherwise "prompted" to give the information.